Kulen Elephant Forest: Scientific research

 Since 2023, KEF has in collaboration with the Cambodian chapter of The School for Field Studies (SFS) also contributed to scientific research, by letting their elephants be part of the schools Asian Elephant Ecology program and field exercise.
 Students from SFS studied the Kulen elephants on distance, while the elephants were browsing in the forest, and later collected plant material they had eaten, in order to identify which species of plants the elephants eat.
-Finally, it was possible to make a list of 40 species of plants which are parts of the Kulen elephants diet, and a scientific paper about the studies will be published in autumn of 2023.
+Finally, it was possible to make a list of 80 species of plants which are parts of the Kulen elephants diet, and a scientific paper about the studies will be published in autumn of 2023.

 Elephants in Cambodia

 Wars, and the time during which Cambodia was ruled by the Khmer Rouge reduced the population of Cambodia’s elephants, both in the wild as well as in captivity.
 Cambodia is presently home to less than 75 captive Asian elephants, most of them being cared for by private owners in Mondulkiri Province.
-It is estimated that there are over 500 wild elephants in Cambodia, with around 110 living in the Keo Seima Wildlife Sanctuary and nearly 200 in the Cardamom Mountains.
+It is estimated that there are between 400 and 600 wild elephants in Cambodia, with between 100 and 130 living in the Keo Seima Wildlife Sanctuary and nearly 200 in the Cardamom Mountains.